HantosNorbert/Raymarching-in-Jack/README.md

 ### How to run the application

-TODO this
+#### The Jack code

 1. Donwload the essential materials from [https://www.nand2tetris.org/software](https://www.nand2tetris.org/software).
-2. Using the provided JackCompiler, compile the TODO folder of this project (for each .jack file it will generate the corresponding .vm file).
+2. Using the provided JackCompiler, compile the `Jack` folder of this project (for each .jack file it will generate the corresponding .vm file).
-3. Using the provided VMEmulator, load the folder containing the .vm files.
+3. Using the provided VMEmulator, load the Jack folder (now containing the .vm files).
-4. Don't forget to set the "Animation" to "No animate", and slide the speed marker to "Fast".
+4. Don't forget to set the "Animation" to "No animate", and set the speed marker slide to "Fast".
-5. Wait about 10 hours for the image to appear. :-) Or use the Python files to generate the same (or roughtly the same) result in seconds.
+5. Wait about 10 hours for the image to appear. :-) You should see it building pixel-by-pixel.

+#### The Python code (with custom Float316 type)

+1. Make sure you can run Python3 with opencv-python and numpy packages.
+2. Go to the `Python_Float316` folder and run `Main.py`.
+3. Wait about 2 minutes for the image to appear.
+You should see it building row-by-row.
+4. This image is pixel-equivalent to the Jack image.

+#### The Python code (with built-in float type)

+1. Make sure you can run Python3 with opencv-python and numpy packages.
+2. Go to the `Python_float` folder and run `raymarcher.py`.
+3. Wait about 10 seconds for the image to appear.
+You should see it building row-by-row.
+4. This image is slightly different to the previous images to the precision difference in float numbers.

 ## Challenges in Jack/Hack